U.S. asset freezes worsen Afghan women's suffering - UN experts | Law-Order

 However, the statement by 14 U.N. independent rights experts also blamed the U.S. government for making life worse for Afghan women through blocking billions of dollars of central bank assets made up in part of aid money for the country accumulated over decades.
 "While gender-based violence has been a long-standing and severe threat to women and girls, it has been exacerbated by the measures imposed by the US...," said the statement, without giving specific details.

-The United States, as well as the Taliban authorities, is contributing to the suffering of women in Afghanistan through asset freezes, U.N. independent experts said on Monday.
+A U.S. State Department spokesperson said the statement contained "serious mistakes" and denied that U.S. actions had increased hardships faced by Afghan women under Taliban rule.
+The statement also blamed the Taliban's "widening gender-based discrimination" for deteriorating women's rights.

-"While gender-based violence has been a long-standing and severe threat to women and girls, it has been exacerbated by the measures imposed by the US...," said the statement, without giving specific details.
-It also blamed the Taliban's "widening gender-based discrimination" for deteriorating women's rights.
+The current humanitarian crisis in which 23 million, or some 60% of the population, are reliant on food aid is having a "disproportionate impact" on women and children, the statement added.
+Afghan central bank funds have been frozen since August when the Taliban took over and foreign forces withdrew.

-The current humanitarian crisis where 23 million are reliant on food aid is having a "disproportionate impact" on women and children, the statement added.
-Central bank funds have been frozen since August as the Taliban took over and foreign forces withdrew.
+U.S. President Joe Biden issued an executive order in February setting wheels in motion to free up half of the $7 billion in frozen Afghan central bank assets on U.S. soil to help the Afghan people while holding the rest to possibly satisfy terrorism-related lawsuits against the Taliban.
+The U.S. State Department spokesperson said the February action had facilitated, not blocked access to a significant portion of Afghan Central Bank reserves.
+"If we hadn't taken any action, all of the reserves would have been inaccessible indefinitely," the spokesperson said.

 Under international human rights law, governments including the United States have an obligation to ensure their activities do not result in rights violations, the statement said.
-The experts said they formerly relayed their concerns and recommendations to Washington.
-They have not yet received a reply, they said.
-Reuters is seeking comment from the United States.
+The experts formally relayed their concerns and recommendations to the U.S. government 60 days ago, a U.N. official said.
+They have not yet received a reply.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)